 Cognitive Behavioral Therapy

-Technique.
-Cognitive Behavioral Therapy (CBT).
-In the last few decades, there has been a growing recognition that the mind has a powerful influence over emotional and physiological states.
-The development of CBT in the mid-1950s by Ellis and Beck was built on the principle that thinking patterns, not just external events and people, influence a person’s feelings and behaviors.
+In recent decades, there has been a growing recognition that the mind has a powerful influence over emotional and physiological states.
+The development of CBT in the mid-1950s by Albert Ellis and Aaron Beck was built on the principle that thinking patterns, not just external events and people, influence a person’s feelings and behaviors.
 Extensive research involving CBT has shown that maladaptive thoughts are causally linked to emotional distress and problematic behaviors.
 It is the most widely studied form of psychotherapy.

 CBT emphasizes developing the capacity to analyze one’s thinking, identifying patterns of thought that cause suffering and distress and modifying these thoughts to create more realistic and positive ways of thinking that foster a greater sense of well-being and happiness.
 The field of CBT is widely used within the VA.

-Techniques used in CBT include keeping a record of negative feelings, thoughts, behaviors, and beliefs so that one can learn how to accurately identify them.
-These are known as thought records.
-The goal of the thought record is to help people develop the ability to notice and observe automatic thoughts about themselves, other people, and life events.
-Through this observation, a person can begin to identify inaccurate, negative, or maladaptive thoughts that can lead to dysfunctional behaviors.
+Techniques used in CBT include writing down negative feelings, thoughts, behaviors, and beliefs in a thought record.
+The goal of this tool is to help people develop the ability to notice and observe automatic thoughts about themselves, other people, and life events.
+Through this observation, a person can begin to identify and evaluate inaccurate, negative, or maladaptive thoughts that can lead to dysfunctional behaviors.
 A person can then choose to replace these negative thoughts with adaptive thoughts that are more helpful, a technique known as cognitive restructuring.
 These techniques are practiced by the patients themselves under the supervision of a therapist.

 Many disorders are associated with common dysfunctional thought patterns.
 Depression is linked to negative beliefs and thoughts of hopelessness and helplessness.
 Anxiety disorders are linked to maladaptive cognitions related to future possibility of danger or threat.
 Panic disorder misinterprets the physical symptoms associated with anxiety as harmful.
 Social anxiety is associated with fear of embarrassment and humiliation, while generalized anxiety disorder and obsessive-compulsive disorder are characterized by excessive obsessions, worry about future undesirable events or the consequences of worry itself.